BlazeMedina/Final_Project/README.md

 Start drafting the Google Slides for Thursday's Segment 2 Presentation <br />
 Need to start thinking about what method to use for classification ml model. <br />
 Need to start thinking about what important features do we want our audience to focus on in regards to the dashboard. <br />
+Need to finish loading the data into the database and connect it to our machine learning model. <br />

 ### Exisiting Challenges
 - Segment 1: <br />